Buying guide: Computer for DJing – by a DJ & computer specialist

 Recommended processors:

-Be aware that when you want to DJ with video, you will need more than this.
+When you want to DJ with video or generate visuals, you will need more than this.

 Read more about processors for DJing, it includes performance tests for the different DJ software.